Jimmy Haslam: National Football League

 Haslam bought a minority interest in the Pittsburgh Steelers in 2008.
 In 2012, he reached an agreement with Browns owner Randy Lerner to purchase the franchise for $1 billion.
 The Browns were valued at $977 million in 2011 by Forbes magazine, 20th in the NFL.
 NFL rules prohibit ownership in multiple teams and so Haslam sold his interest in the Steelers.
 The Haslams' purchase of the Browns was unanimously approved by the 32 teams in the NFL on October 12; the sale itself closed thirteen days later.

 Since officially taking over the Browns seven games into the 2012 season, and through week 5 of the 2024 regular season, Haslam has a 70-123-1 record as team owner, but had his first winning season in 2020 when the Browns went 11–5, and won his first postseason game as Browns owner when they defeated the Steelers 48–37 in the Wild Card round of the 2020–21 NFL playoffs.

 Major League Soccer

 In late 2018, reports emerged that Haslam had purchased Major League Soccer club Columbus Crew from Anthony Precourt, who wanted to move the club to Austin, Texas.
 Haslam, along with his wife Dee and former team physician Pete Edwards, took over as owners on January 1, 2019, as a deal to purchase the club from Precourt was finalized.

 The Crew won MLS Cup 2020, giving Haslam his first major sports championship as an owner.
 The Crew won their second MLS Cup under Haslam's ownership in 2023.

 National Basketball Association

 In 2023, Haslam and his wife purchased Marc Lasry's 25% stake in the Milwaukee Bucks for $800 million, making them co-owners of the team with Wes Edens and Jamie Dinan.

+National Women's Soccer League

+For a reported $205 million expansion fee, the Haslam Sports Group's bid in Columbus, Ohio was named the 18th team in the National Women's Soccer League, with the team set to begin play in 2028.